-One of the easiest ways to enjoy this helicopter excursion is from Monserrat’s closest neighboring island of Antigua.
+One of the easiest ways to enjoy this helicopter excursion is from Monserrat’s closest neighbouring island of Antigua.
 There are a few operators to choose from that are based in Antigua, I myself booked through Caribbean Helicopter tours, whom offer plenty of tours a day and provide great customer service.
 If you book online with them you will save $10.

 My first helicopter experience, I was pretty excited, and I can confirm – it won’t be my last.

-A short 15 minute flight from St.Johns Antigua to Montserrat, which boasts views of pristine blue waters, and lush mountainous islands, will leave you in complete awe and amazement from the beginning of your excursion.
+A short 15-minute flight from St.Johns Antigua to Montserrat, which boasts views of pristine blue waters, and lush mountainous islands, will leave you in complete awe and amazement from the beginning of your excursion.